About

 Then I found CS50.

-That’s where I realized programming isn’t about writing code — it’s about designing systems, reasoning about constraints, and making trade-offs under pressure.
+That's where I realized programming isn't about writing code β it's about designing systems, reasoning about constraints, and making trade-offs under pressure.

-Why DevOps Fits Me
+Why Backend Engineering Fits Me

-Aviation Trained Me for Operations Flying is systems engineering in real time: checklists, redundancy, failure modes, and calm decision-making when things don’t go as planned.
-DevOps felt familiar immediately — the same mindset, different machines.
+Flying is systems responsibility in real time: checklists, redundancy, failure modes, and calm decision-making when things don't go as planned.
+Backend engineering felt familiar immediately β designing systems that handle failure gracefully, thinking through edge cases, and building for reliability under real-world constraints.

 How I Think